cowprotocol/services/database/README.md

  Value     | Meaning
 -----------|--------
- ordinary  | Short lived order that may receive surplus.
-Users agree to a static fee upfront by signing it.
-This can also be referred to as a market order. liquiidty | These orders must be traded at their limit price and may not receive any surplus.
+ market    | Short lived order that may receive surplus.
+Users agree to a static fee upfront by signing it. liquiidty | These orders must be traded at their limit price and may not receive any surplus.
 Violating this is a slashable offence. limit     | Long lived order that may receive surplus.
 Users sign a static fee of 0 upfront and either the backend or the solvers compute a dynamic fee that gets taken from the surplus (while still respecting the user's limit price!).